Health Disparities Initiative

 Felipe G. Castro, PhD, MSW

-Felipe González Castro is a professor and director of Health Psychology in the Department of Psychology and Senior Advisor to the Provost for Engaged Health Disparities Scholarship at the University of Texas at El Paso.
-Dr. Castro is a Hispanic health psychologist who received his doctoral degree in clinical psychology from the University of Washington and as part of his training completed a one-year internship at the UCLA Neuropsychiatric Institute.
+Castro is a professor and director of health psychology in the department of psychology and senior advisor to the Provost for Engaged Health Disparities Scholarship at the University of Texas at El Paso.
+Castro is a Hispanic health psychologist who received his doctoral degree in clinical psychology from the University of Washington and as part of his training completed a one-year internship at the UCLA Neuropsychiatric Institute.
 Castro's research areas focus on multivariate model analyses of cultural factors, in the design and evaluation of prevention interventions to reduce disease risks, including the risks of type 2 diabetes and substance abuse in Hispanic populations.
 He has developed an Integrative Mixed Methods (qualitative-quantitative) methodology to conduct deep-structure analyses of complex cultural factors, as influences on health-related outcomes.
 Such cultural factors include: acculturation, family traditions, ethnic pride and resilience.
 His resilience research uses a "stress-coping-resilience outcomes" paradigm to examine individual differences in resilience outcomes, to understand the process of resilience and to inform the development of interventions that promote resilience in diverse clients and in various at-risk populations.
 Specifically, this research examines the effects of cognitive, affective and behavioral factors to inform the design of prevention and treatment interventions for substance abuse disorders, and for other lifestyle disorders including type 2 diabetes.
-Castro is an APA Fellow and member of Divisions 27 (Community), 38 (Health), 45 (Society for the Psychological Study of Racial/Ethnic Minorities) and 50 (Addictions).
+Castro is an APA fellow and member of Divs.
+27 (Community), 38 (Health), 45 (Society for the Psychological Study of Racial/Ethnic Minorities) and 50 (Addictions).

 Jacquelilne S. Gray, PhD

-Dr. Jacqueline Gray is a research associate professor and the associate director of indigenous programs at the Center for Rural Health and the Department of Pathology at the University of North Dakota (UND) School of Medicine and Health Sciences.
-Gray directs the Seven Generations Center of Excellence in Native Behavioral Health (SGCoE) and the National Indigenous Elder Justice Initiative (NIEJI).
-She works with the National Resource Center on Native American Aging (NRCNAA), National Institute of Mental Health (NIMH) Outreach Partnership, Rural Psychology and Integrated Care and the UND American Indian Health Research Conference.
+Gray is a research associate professor and the associate director of indigenous programs at the Center for Rural Health and the department of pathology at the University of North Dakota (UND) School of Medicine and Health Sciences.
+Gray directs the Seven Generations Center of Excellence in Native Behavioral Health and the National Indigenous Elder Justice Initiative.
+She works with the National Resource Center on Native American Aging, National Institute of Mental Health Outreach Partnership, Rural Psychology and Integrated Care and the UND American Indian Health Research Conference.
 Gray also directs the Native Research Health Team and mentors over 25 Native students on research in Indian Country.

 Gray has research experience in the areas of health and mental health including suicide prevention, rural veteran health services, spirituality and health, psychometrics, and wellness and nutrition in adolescents.
 Her research with American Indians includes health, depression, anxiety, veteran's health services, spirituality, suicide, career counseling and nutrition.
 Gray developed a rural crisis intervention program and an adolescent suicide prevention program in Oklahoma that have been adopted across the state, and began the first viable divorced parent education program in Oklahoma.
 She is licensed as a professional counselor in North Dakota.
 Gray was part of a rural health training grant during her psychology internship at the University of Wyoming that put multidisciplinary teams in rural/frontier settings around the state.

 She is currently the president of the Society of Indian Psychologists.
-Gray is also past-chair of Psychologists in Indian Country, a section of APA Division 18: Psychologists in Public Service and secretary of section six: Native Alaskan, American Indian, and Indigenous Women of the APA Division 35: Psychology of Women.
+Gray is also past-chair of Psychologists in Indian Country, a section of APA Div.
+18 (Psychologists in Public Service) and secretary of section six: Native Alaskan, American Indian, and Indigenous Women of the APA Div.
+35 (Psychology of Women).
 She is a member of the Alzheimer's Association Oversight Committee for Research and Cultural Diversity, and is part of the North Dakota Suicide Prevention Coalition.
 She is also a consultant for the SAMHSA Disaster Technical Assistance Center.
 Gray was elected to the APA Committee on Rural Health and was appointed by the APA Board of Directors to the National Steering Committee on Health Disparities.
 Gray received the Excellence in Training Award from the Native Research Network in 2012.

 Martin Y. Iguchi, PhD